WarBean/hyperboard/README.md

 ## Record Storage

-Each curve is saved as a file with suffix `.record`, in the very directory where you launcher HyperBoard Server.
+Each curve is saved as a file with a suffix `.record`, in the very directory where you launch HyperBoard Server.
 The content of record file is simple:

 ```shell
 $ head my_records/fd8e3e27e4ef661488932e9a58197d90.record